 Bull was always very encouraging, made me feel good about myself and I felt really grateful for the training he had been giving me, so because it seemed important to him I eventually said yes.

 I was so nervous I could hardly stand it.
-Bull had provided me with a singlet and got me signed up and weighed in.
-One encouraging bit of news was that we were separated by weight class and I was grouped with the novice lifters, so it narrowed my field down a bit.
-It turned out there were only 3 other guys in my class, so I thought hey, the worst I can do is 4th place.
+Bull gave me a singlet, and helped me sign up and weigh in.
+One encouraging bit of news was that we were separated by weight class and I was grouped with the novice lifters.
+This narrowed down my field a bit.
+It turned out there were only three other guys in my class, so I thought hey, the worst I can do is 4th place.

 I was competing in bench press.
 You lie on your back and the weight is lifted off the rack to a starting position.
-From there you have to hold it still until the head judge says “start,” at which point you can lower the weight to your chest where you again have to hold it still until the judge says “press,” and then you can press it to the lockout position where again you have to hold it until the judge says “rack,” and finally at that point you can put the weight on the rack.
+From there, you have to hold it still until the head judge says “start,” at which point you can lower the weight to your chest.
+You then have to hold it until the judge says “press,” and then you can press it to the lockout position.
+At this point, you have to hold it until the judge says “rack,” and then finally, you can put the weight on the rack.

-You have three judges watching you and at least two of the three need to give you “white lights” for the lift to count.
-It’s all very technical and Bull had done a good job preparing me for this in training, so I was able to make all 3 attempts, and finished with about a 105kg bench press on my final attempt.
+During this competition, there are three judges watching and at least two of the three need to give you “white lights” for the lift to count.
+It’s all very technical, and Bull had done a good job preparing me for this in training, so I was able to make all the attempts.
+I finished with about a 105kg bench press on my final attempt.
 Not spectacular, but good enough to win that day.

 After that, I was hooked.
 The strategy, the training process, the rush.
-It was all the things my mind craved - plus I was getting in better shape.
+It was everything my mind craved, and I was getting in better shape along the way.

-As I continued training, I added deadlift and Bull and I continued like this for about 7 years.
-We would train in 4-8 week cycles and then start over again.
+As I continued training, I added deadlift to my routine and Bull and I continued like this for about seven years.
+We would train in four- to eight- week cycles and then start over again.
 I would typically do one competition a year at the Alki Classic.

-As my competition got better, I was starting to realize different body types fared better than others.
-Shorter, stockier types who were the same weight - just way more compact - were doing better than I was.
-I kept at it and kept slowly improving, but also kept racking up little injuries here and there that would sideline me for a week or two.
+As my competition got better, I realized different body types fared better than others.
+Shorter, stockier types who were the same weight - just way more compact - were doing better than me.
+I kept slowly improving, but also found myself racking up little injuries here and there that would sideline me for a week or two.

-In May of 2010 I made a big life change.
-I had just turned 30 and had been in the restaurant/ hospitality business since forever, and decided to quit drinking.
+In May of 2010, I made a big life change.
+I just turned 30 and was in the restaurant and hospitality industry since forever.
+But I decided to quit drinking.

 After a few months without alcohol I realized I hated my restaurant job.